 I avoid looking him in the face.
-I don't want him to read my eyes, nor to discover how broken I am inside.
-I just sigh with resignation.
+I don't want him reading my eyes or discovering how broken I am inside.
+I just exhale in resignation.

-"Do you excuse us?
-I'll take my daughter to her room," says my stepmother with a kind smile that doesn't reach her eyes.
+"If you'll excuse us?
+I'll take my daughter to her room," my stepmother says with a kind smile that doesn't reach her eyes.

-"I didn't know you had two daughters," comments Mr. Linares, with that voice of his that always sounds as if he were judging everything he sees.
-And it angers me.
-It makes my blood boil that they talk about me as if I weren't present, as if my life were an irrelevant fact.
+"I didn't know you had two daughters," Mr. Linares remarks, in that voice of his that always sounds like he's passing judgment on everything he sees.
+And it infuriates me.
+My blood boils at the way they talk about me as if I'm not standing right here, as if my life is just some irrelevant detail.

-Without further ado, they return to the living room, laughing at some stupid comment from Estrella.
-I go up with my stepmother to my room.
-I sit on the bed, still wet, still trembling.
-She stands, as if she is disgusted to even approach.
-She throws me the keys.
-I catch them and put them away without looking at her.
+Without another word, they head back to the living room, laughing at some stupid comment from Estrella.
+I go upstairs with my stepmother.
+I sit on the bed, still damp, still trembling.
+She stays on her feet, as if coming any closer might contaminate her.
+She tosses the keys at me.
+I catch them and pocket them without meeting her gaze.

 "Don't ruin this for your sister.
-Do you think your father would have allowed it?"
+Do you think your father would've allowed it?"

-"Don't even mention it.
-If he were alive... believe me, I would be the one in one of the best schools.
+"Don't even mention him.
+If he were alive... believe me, the one attending the best schools would be me.
 Not Estrella."

 She crosses her arms, feigning calm.

-"Is that what angers you?
-You don't have to claim anything from me.
+"Is that what upsets you?
+You have nothing to throw in my face.
 Your father was the one who froze everything until the reading of the will.
-We only have this house."
+All we have is this house."

 "Are you serious?"